Yellen contrasts US-Africa relations with China, Russia on Senegal visit

 In her speech, which followed a meeting with Senegal's Economy Minister Oulimata Sarr, Yellen highlighted the continent's promising demographics.

-But she cautioned that momentum could only propel economic growth if combined with adequate job opportunities and investments.
+But she said economic growth would only come with adequate job opportunities and investments.

 US investments on the continent, she said, are "motivated by our mutually beneficial, long-term partnership -- the goal is to generate positive economic returns while fostering sustainable debt."

-She said African governments need the "fiscal space" to be able to make "important" public investments.
+She said African governments need the "fiscal space" to make "important" public investments.

 "We believe that the international community, including China, needs to provide meaningful debt relief to help countries regain their footing," she said.